Code of Conduct

 Most ecological restoration projects of terrestrial ecosystems rely on the reliable supply of high quality native seeds of appropriate local origin, in order to achieve successful outcomes.

 The members of E.N.S.P.A. and its associated organizations are committed to create the conditions necessary for the development of Native Seed Market across all European Countries, so that Native Seed of appropriate local origin is available for Ecological Restoration in the required quantity, quality, and diversity.
+The members of E.N.S.P.A. produce seeds for the purpose of ecological restoration either by means of propagation of collected seeds in agricultural farm settings and/or direct seed harvest from natural or semi-natural populations.

 All members must agree to adhere to the definitions and ethical principles outlined hereafter.
 Practices and behaviours that contravene these principles will result, according to the severity of the breach, in warnings, fines, and ultimately the expulsion from the association.
-If the breach of these principles by one of the members has caused damage to the reputation and credibility of the association, the association withhold the right to take legal action against the member responsible.
+If the breach of these principles by one of the members has caused damage to the reputation and credibility of the association, the association withholds the right to take legal action against the member responsible.

 1. Purpose